-Albania country profile - BBC News
+Albania country profile

 MEDIA

-TV is by far the most popular medium, but the internet is beginning to close the gap.
-The press and radio are smaller fry.
+TV is the most popular medium, but the internet is beginning to close the gap.

-As well as TV networks run by public RTSH, there are two national privately-owned TVs, Top Channel and TV Klan, and scores of local stations.
-Two companies offer digital terrestrial (DTT) and satellite packages.
+As well as TV networks run by public RTSH, there are three licensed national private networks and scores of local stations.
+Two companies offer digital terrestrial and satellite packages.

-As well as national radios run by RTSH there are two national commercial networks and more than 60 local and regional stations.
-The BBC broadcasts on 103.9 FM in Tirana.
+The media are generally free but press freedom groups say that self-censorship can arise from media owners' interests.

 TIMELINE